AUDIOLOGY FULL DIAGNOSTIC HEARING TEST

 A full diagnostic screen including comprehensive hearing test, tymp testing and speech discrimination testing.

-Our Clinical Audiologist has over 20 years experience both within the NHS and privately.
-Using a modern approach, this 90 minute assessment is the most thorough hearing assessment you could find locally.
+Our Clinical Audiologist uses a modern approach, this 45 minute assessment is the most thorough hearing assessment you could find locally.

 So if your hearing isn't quite feeling as good as it could be, you've noticed a decline, you're turning your TV up or you're struggling to hear if there is any background noise, then this check will get to the bottom of it.

-The session will cover a detailed history, a visual ear check, standard pitch button-push hearing test, bone conduction testing, ear drum/ middle ear testing and speech discrimination testing.
+The session will cover a detailed history, a visual ear check, standard pitch button-push hearing test, bone conduction testing, Memory screen, ear drum/ middle ear testing and speech discrimination testing.

 FAQ